g3n/engine/README.md

 # Features

-* Scene graph based
+* Hierarchical scene graph
-* supports perspective and orthographic cameras.
-  Orbit control to move (zoom, rotate and pan) camera using the mouse or keyboard
+* Supports perspective and orthographic cameras.
+The camera can be controlled by the orbit control which allow zoom, rotation and pan using the mouse or keyboard.
-* supports perspective and orthographic cameras
+* Suports ambient, directional and spot lights which could be added to the scene.

 # Basic application

-The following code shows a minimum G3N application [hellog3n](https://github.com/g3n/engine/tree/master/hellog3n) which shows a wireframed sphere rotating.
+The following code shows a basic G3N application [hellog3n](https://github.com/g3n/engine/tree/master/hellog3n) which shows a wireframed sphere rotating.
+For more complex demos please see the [G3N demo program](https://github.com/g3n/g3nd).

 ```Go